Imogen-Wren-Studios/esp32-faerfly/README.md

 2. Replace USB to serial with CP2102, CH340 is too flakey see [CP2102 USB to UART](https://blackcatsoftware.us/wp-content/uploads/2020/06/esp32-devkit-v1-schematic.pdf)
 3. Add BMP280 temp sensor
 4. Add Accellerometer
+5. Add digital microphone? - test theory before committing
+6. DMX interface? -> `The DMX output required the use of a MAX485 transceiver connected to the TX-pin of the ESP in order to produce DMX output.` `If you need to use another pin for output than the TX-pin, you'll need to change this in the ESP-Dmx library itself.
+This setting is located in src/dependencies/dmx/ESPDMX.cpp on line 31.`

+Does DMX make this project something it is not?